VLOOKUP with Text

 Below is an example of excel VLOOKUP for text.

-Sometimes numbers are stored as text values and in such cases, we cannot treat them as numbers because of the functionality of excel.
-For an example look at the below data.
+Sometimes numbers are stored as text values, and in such cases, we cannot treat them as numbers because of the functionality of excel.
+For example, look at the below data.

-In the above data, everything looks like numbers but when we sum it we should get a total value of 3712054 but when we apply SUM excel function we get the below number.
+In the above data, everything looks like numbers, but when we sum it, we should get a total value of 3712054, but when we apply the SUM excel function, we get the below number.

 The reason behind this is because some numbers are stored as text values.
 So, how do we identify text values?

 We can identify text values by using the ISNUMBER excel functionISNUMBER Excel FunctionISNUMBER function in excel is an information function that checks if the referred cell value is numeric or non-numeric.
 Its output is a boolean value (“True,” if the “value” parameter is numeric or “False” if the “value” parameter is non-numeric)..
 ISNUMBER function will return TRUE if the selected cell value is number or else it will return FALSE.